apereo/cas/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

   p:timeout="7200" />
 {% endhighlight %}

-The *loginUrl* is the login url of the CAS server.
-The timeout is the lifetime of a CAS ticket granting ticket (in seconds, not in milliseconds!) with its mapping in the `handlerMappingC` bean (*cas-servlet.xml* file):
+The `loginUrl` is the login url of the CAS server.
+The timeout is the lifetime of a CAS ticket granting ticket in seconds with its mapping in the `handlerMappingC` bean inside the `cas-servlet.xml` file:

 {% highlight xml %}
 <bean id="handlerMappingC" class="org.springframework.web.servlet.handler.SimpleUrlHandlerMapping">
   <property name="mappings">
     <props>
       <prop key="/serviceValidate">serviceValidateController</prop>

    ...

       <prop key="/statistics">statisticsController</prop>
       <prop key="/oauth2.0/*">oauth20WrapperController</prop>
     </props>